linvieson/wikimedia-api/README.md

 This is a system consisting of several servers, which main idea is to provide an API for the user to get statistics on the data from [WikiMedia](https://stream.wikimedia.org/v2/stream/page-create).

-The system is supposed to have two kinds of APIs, let API A and API B.
+The system has two kinds of APIs, let API A and API B.

 ## **Architecture**